nus-cs2103-AY2324S1/tp/docs/team/adammangzijun.md

 ## Overview:

-MedBook - Medbook streamlines patient management for healthcare professionals.
-It simplifies the process of accessing patients' contact information and medical records, making it easier for healthcare providers to efficiently coordinate care.
+MedBook is a desktop application crafted specifically for doctors and medical administrative assistants of private clinics.
+It offers an intuitive and efficient interface for seamless management of patient details and medical records, enabling healthcare professionals to easily monitor and access patient information.

 ## Summary of Contributions